artificially-ai/kaggle_toxicity/README.md

 # Running the Model

-## Running Locally

-You are not encouraged to run it locally as you would have to go through a dependency hell.
-Instead, just go to the next section and try it out with Docker!

 ## Running with Docker

-You are expected to have a Docker engine installed on your MacBook or laptop.
-The Docker image contains the Kaggle datasets.
-So, there is no need to download it.

-1. ```docker run -d -v [path_to_hyperparams.json]:/data ekholabs/toxicity python main.py [model type]```
-  * There are example files under the ```examples``` directory.
-  * the ```model type``` can be either *cnn* or *lstm*.
-Don't try something else.

-There might be some errors after the execution is done, as the code is expected to connect to a AWS S3 bucket to transfer the best model weights and results.
+The Docker image, which contains the source code, is executed from another poject which is able to spin up a whole AWS environment for the model to run.
+Since it depends on the NVIDIA Cuda Drivers, it won't be possible to run it locally.

-More information on running it with Terraform can be found in the [Automated ML](https://github.com/ekholabs/automated_ml) repository I created.
+More information on running it with Terraform can be found in the [Automated ML](https://github.com/ekholabs/automated_ml) repository.